SheffieldML/GPmat/README.md

 Faster GP-LVM Software
 ======================

-This page describes examples of how to use the fast Gaussian process latent variable model Software (FGPLVM).
+This page describes examples of how to use the fast Gaussian process latent variable model Software (`fgplvm`).
 This toolbox allows for larger GP-LVM models through using the sparse approximations suggested in papers by authors including Titsias, Snelson, Ghahramani, Seeger, and Lawrence.

 Release Information